-ATTEND Clinic Orientation: This is a mandatory 3-day training generally held the week prior to the week classes begin during the fall semester.
+☐ ATTEND Clinic Orientation: This is a mandatory 3-day training generally held the week prior to the week classes begin during the fall semester.
 ASHA Observation Hours: Copy of the form documenting completed 25 hours of clinical observation as required by ASHA.
 Please contact the clinic coordinator as soon as possible if you have not completed your 25 hours of observation.
-CPR certification : Training offered through WT at student services.
-Contact WTAMU Student Health Services @ 651-3287.
-You can complete this training anytime during the summer.
-Please call and sign up.
-You may also complete your training at any other approved site.
-Just bring your card to orientation so that we may get a copy.
-Good for 2 years HIPAA/Hepatitis C/Blood Borne training/ Child Protection Training: You will receive an email with a link and instructions to the trainings.
+CPR certification: Training is provided by the CDP during clinic orientation.
+Good for 2 years ☐ HIPAA/Hepatitis C/Blood Borne training/ Child Protection Training/Clery Act Training: You will receive an email with a link and instructions to the trainings.
 You will need to pass all tests before beginning clinic.
-Good for 1 year Do not worry about this until the week of orientation.
-Travel Manifest: Instructions will be provided for completing the travel manifest though the WT travel system.
-The manifest is needed for any program travel.
-Liability Insurance: This insurance is bought through WT for \$13.
-Shots/Vaccinations Measles, Mumps and Rubella (MMR) - A copy of your immunizations record or letter from your doctor stating you have had this immunization.
-TB test - document stating you have been tested for TB and are clear.
+Good for 1 year Do not worry about this until the week of orientation. ☐ Travel Manifest: Instructions will be provided for completing the travel manifest though the WT travel system.
+The manifest is needed for any program travel. ☐ Liability Insurance: This insurance is purchased through WT for \$13. ☐ Shots/Vaccinations ☐ Measles, Mumps and Rubella (MMR) - A copy of your immunizations record or letter from your doctor stating you have had this immunization. $\Box$ TB test - document stating you have been tested for TB and are clear.
 You can get this done at WT Student Health Services or from your family doctor.
-Good for 1 year Hepatitis (series of 3 shots 1st, 2nd 2 months later, 3rd 6 months later) - You can get this done at WT Student Health Services or from your family doctor.
+Good for 1 year $\square$ Hepatitis (series of 3 shots 1 st , 2 nd 2 months later, 3 rd 6 months later) - You can get this done at WT Student Health Services or from your family doctor.
 You need to have a document stating that you have started the series prior to being able to begin clinic.
-Criminal Background Check: This is done through CastleBranch https://portal.castlebranch.com/WD77 .
+Varicella (chickenpox; 2 doses or 1 dose plus titer) Tdap (tetanus, diphtheria, pertussis within the last 10 years)" ruap (tetanus, dipritriena, pertussis within the last 10 years) Criminal Background Check: This is done through CastleBranch https://portal.castlebranch.com/WD77.
 There is a \$45 fee (as of July 1, 2019).
 This must be completed and cleared prior to starting your clinical practicum.
 Audiometer Registration Cards: After being trained on using the audiometer in clinic orientation, you will complete a green card for the Texas State Department of Health that registers you and gives you the authority to use the audiometer to perform hearing screenings in the State of Texas.
 Good for 5 years Student Internship Agreement Form: This will be signed at clinic orientation.
 Good for 1 semester WT-DCD Codes for Professional Dress Communication and Behavior: You will be given a copy of these codes at the beginning of each clinic semester.
 We have clinic shirts and jackets that you will need to purchase during clinic orientation.
 The cost depends on the number of shirts you order.
-Shirts are around \$35 and jackets run the same.
-Confidentiality Agreement: This will be reviewed at clinic orientation and you will sign a copy for your clinic portfolio.
+Shirts are around \$35 and jackets run the same. ☐ Confidentiality Agreement: This will be reviewed at clinic orientation and you will sign a copy for your clinic portfolio.